 “Historically, August and September are the months of greatest risk for acquiring West Nile virus infection,” Andreadis said.

-It’s not too late to protect your yard with our DIY tips and our barrier spray.
+It’s not too late to protect your yard with our DIY tips and our barrier treatment.
 We have a list of our 7 “Ts” — important tips to control mosquitoes on your property, including walking your yard at least once a week to check for and eliminate standing water where mosquitoes can breed.
 Print the checklist here.

 Don’t wait until you get bit!
 Contact us today if your property meets any of these high-risk factors: